An Inspector Calls

 Is Iceland right about women?
 The country has introduced a groundbreaking law to tackle unequal pay between genders.
 Meanwhile, a BBC employee has quit her job in fury over this very issue…

-Mr and Mrs Birling are quick to absolve themselves from any individual responsibility for Eva’s death — but the inspector repeatedly warns them that we all have a social duty to look out for one another.
+Mr and Mrs Birling are quick to absolve themselves of any individual responsibility for Eva’s death — but the inspector repeatedly warns them that we all have a social duty to look out for one another.
 Terrible things will happen if we don’t.
 Have we learned this lesson yet?
 Should we?

 Debate rages over Britain’s ‘broken society’